 If the Marketplace facilitator is located outside of the state, then it will need to obtain a TPT license only if it meets the threshold requirements for sales to customers from Arizona.

-For Marketplace facilitator, the threshold is the same as for remote sellers of $ 100,000.
+For Marketplace facilitators, the threshold is the same as for remote sellers of $ 100,000.

-You can register online on the Arizona Department of Revenue.
+You can register online at the Arizona Department of Revenue.

 Sales tax payment and filing date:

 Depending on your tax liability, determine your filing frequency – either annual monthly or quarterly:

 Sales tax returns are always due on the 20th day of the month following the broadcasting period.
 If the filing due date falls on a weekend or holiday, sales tax is due the next day.
 Quarterly filing periods end on the last days of January, April, July, and October.

 Taxpayers who missed filing an electronic return will be subject to a fine of 5 percent of the tax amount due for filing a paper return.
 The minimum penalty is $25, including filings with zero obligation.

 Taxpayers required to pay electronically will be subject to a penalty of 5 percent of a load of payment made by check or cash.